VahidHeidari/NES_DEV/README.md

 NES_DEV is an open source NES emulator for educational and experimental purposes.

-I want to port this emulator on a STM32F103ZET6 micro controller, and making a portable and hand held game console, witch can run on a low cost ARM device.
+I want to port this emulator on a STM32F103ZET6 micro controller, and making a portable and hand held game console, which can run on a low cost ARM device.
 There is may NES emulators in the world, but none of them runs on low cost micro controllers, most of them runs on PCs.
-I want to make a simple and easy to build system, witch anyone can make and enjoy it.
+I want to make a simple and easy to build system, which anyone can make and enjoy it.

 This emulator only depends on SDL library.
 You can get it from www.libsdl.org.